gcastillo-ucsd/kloudspeaker/Registration-plugin.md

 Registration plugin requires installation via Kloudspeaker update util.

-To enable mail notifications, add following settings:
+To enable mail notifications, see [Mail](https://github.com/sjarvela/kloudspeaker/wiki/Mail)

-	$CONFIGURATION = array(
-		...,
-		"enable_mail_notification" => TRUE,
-		"mail_notification_from" => "admin@your.host"
-	);

-The setting "mail_notification_from" defines the address which the mail is sent from.

 # Folders

-In backend configuration, it is possible to list only folder ids that are added to the new user.
+In plugin configuration it is possible to list only folder ids that are added to the new user.

 	$CONFIGURATION = array(
 		...,